The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: Phase transitions in quantum gravity

 We provide evidence for this in regions of weak-coupling in the QG landscape.
 These are the asymptotic regions of parameter space where we expect to have either a tower of light KK modes or light fundamental strings \cite{Lee:2019wij}.
-We now turn to these two cases and show that in both there is such a scale $\Lambda_{\rm BH}\lesssim \Lambda_s$ where the EFT breaks down in describing the black holes.
+We now turn to these two cases and show that in both there is such a scale $\Lambda_{\rm BH}\lesssim \Lambda_s$ where the EFT incorrectly estimates the free energy of the more stable states to which the black holes with temperatures greater than $\Lambda_{\rm BH}$ transition.

 We note that there can be more than one phase transition in the spectrum of massive states in quantum gravity.
 An example of this is when there are compact dimensions with parametrically different length scales.
 In such cases we identify $\Lambda_{\rm BH}$ as the lowest such scale.
-The structure of these phase transitions are highly constrained from top-down perspective and can be motivated using bottom-up arguments in the weak-coupling limits \cite{BMW24}.
-In particular, the thermodynamics of weakly coupled particle towers at high temperatures has been studied in \cite{Cribiori:2023ffn,Basile:2023blg} using insights from black hole thermodynamics (see also \cite{BMW24}).
+The structure of these phase transitions are highly constrained from the top-down perspective and can be motivated using bottom-up arguments in the weak-coupling limits \cite{Bedroya:2024ubj}.
+In particular, the thermodynamics of weakly coupled particle towers at high temperatures has been studied in \cite{Cribiori:2023ffn,Basile:2023blg} using insights from black hole thermodynamics (see also \cite{Bedroya:2024ubj}).